flux-framework/flux-docs/quickstart.rst

 Manual: Recommended for developers and contributors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Ensure the latest list of requirements are installed.
-The currrent list of build requirements are detailed `here <http://flux-framework.org/docs/requirements/>`_.
+The currrent list of build requirements are detailed in :ref:`prerequisites`.

 Clone current flux-core master: